10 Exclusive Books With Morally Grey Characters

 7. Red Sister (Book of the Ancestor)

-It is a fantastic adult fantasy series featuring assassin nuns as the main characters.
+This is a fantastic adult fantasy series featuring assassin nuns as the main characters.
 I found the perfect balance between being character-driven and plot-driven.
 There’s a lot of action and plot, but such great characterization.
 The story has an almost entirely female cast of characters.
 They’re so well done.
 There are not that many male authors who do this job of writing female characters.

 Author: Mark Lawrence